 All of us have undoubtedly been the recipients of care at some point in our lives, and all of have provided care.
 To be engaged with others in a caring way is an important part of being human.
 Caring is actually good for our emotional and physical health and is conducive to harmonious societies.
 If you want to learn more about deepening friendship within our Valley Insight community, please contact us and let us know.

 - Come to a sitting group or retreat and join us in “practicing peace.”

-- Contact us to sign up for our mailing list and receive monthly e-newsletters for information and inspiration on living a wakeful, compassionate life
+- Subscribe to our monthly e-newsletters for information and inspiration on living a wakeful, compassionate life.

 - Help with organizational details such as maintaining a mailing list or assisting with organizing events.